milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 >
 ```

-Notice that we've run `partest` with the `--verbose` switch so that we can see the compiler error output &mdash;
+Notice that we've run `partest` with the `--verbose` switch so that we can see the compiler error output.
+If you
-`partest` has quite a few useful options which are listed if you invoke it with the `--help` switch and it also has
+invoke `partest` with the `--help` switch it will list quite a few useful options.
+It also has tab completion.
+Beware
-tab completion.
-Beware that it can be a little unforgiving, and if you invoke it with a non-existent file path it will
+that it can be a little unforgiving: if you invoke it with a non-existent file path it will start running the entire
-start running the entire test suite which you will only be able to stop by hitting ctrl-C and restarting SBT.
+test suite which you will only be able to stop by hitting ctrl-C and restarting SBT.

 The error is plain to see,

 ```
 no type parameters for method meh: (x: M[A])M[A] exist so that it can be applied to arguments (Int => Int)
 ```

-and if you're familiar with the problem you'll know that it's a direct reflection of the fact that when solving type
+If you're familiar with the way that SI-2712 manifests itself you'll know that it's a direct reflection of the fact
-variables the Scala compiler will only ever match types of the same kinds or arities.
-In this case we're hoping to
+that when inferring types to apply a polymorphic method the Scala compiler will only ever match types of the same
-match the type `Int => Int`, which desugars to `Function1[Int, Int]` against `M[t]` &mdash; the concrete type has an
+kinds or arities.
+In this case we're hoping to match the type `Int => Int`, which desugars to `Function1[Int, Int]`,
-outer type constructor which has two type arguments whereas the type variable has a single type argument and the
+against `M[t]` &mdash; the concrete type has an outer type constructor which has two type arguments whereas the type
-compiler won't line those up for us.
+variable has a single type argument and because of that the compiler won't line those up for us.
+The technical term
+for "lining up types" is _unification_.
+It's also helpful to thinking of the job the compiler is doing here as a
+solving an equation &mdash; solve for type variables `M[t]` and `A` such that `M[A]` is equal to `Function1[Int,
+Int]`.
+With that in mind, the error message above is comprehensible, even if we'd like the compiler to try a bit
+harder to find a solution.

 ### Explore with grep and println

-In my talk I traced back from the error message that we saw in the compiler output ("no type parameters for method")
+In my talk I traced back from the error message that we saw in the compiler output ("no type parameters for")
 by grepping for it in the compiler source tree until I eventually found myself [here][location] in the Scala
 typechecker,